 Students volunteer for their positions on the Diversity and Inclusion Committee.
 They are not elected.
 Advertisement for the recruitment of student members is typically dispersed to the FNU student community.

-FNU is a national leader in DEI and a two-time winner of the INSIGHT Into Diversity “Higher Education Excellence in Diversity (HEED) Award, recognized in 2018 and 2019.
+FNU is a national leader in DEI and a four-time winner of the INSIGHT Into Diversity “Higher Education Excellence in Diversity (HEED) Award (2018-2021).
 FNU is also a recipient of the Health Resources and Services Administration (HRSA) Nursing Workforce Diversity (NWD) Grant.